 Q. Will my employer accept my classes or degree from Perelandra College for practical purposes such as a raise or reimbursement of tuition?

 A. Perhaps.
 The better you can explain the benefits of the classes or program, the more likely they or it will be accepted.
 Should you need help explaining, please let us know.

 Q. What should I take into consideration before applying for admission to a Perelandra College degree program?

 A. We are dedicated to educating students to create excellent and valuable art and to live valuable, productive, rich, fulfilling and happy lives.

 We suggest that before enrolling in a Perelandra College program, prospective students consider which goals they consider primary.
-Should the primary goal be related to employment, we may suggest that they first seek practically applicable degree then return to us for deeper learning and/or to gain a second degree which though not required may be looked upon as evidence of dedication to personal, spiritual, and vocational growth.
+Should the primary goal be related to employment, we may suggest that they first seek practically applicable degree then return to us for deeper learning and/or to gain credentials which, though not required, may be looked upon as evidence of dedication to personal, spiritual, and vocational growth.